elevenlabs/elevenlabs-docs/README.md

    <Markdown src="/snippets/generated/quickstart_tts.mdx" />
    ```

-This workflow ensures that all code examples in the documentation are tested and working.
+This workflow ensures that all code examples in the documentation have valid syntax and stay up-to-date.

 ## Other developer resources